Vheissu/aurelia-google-maps/README.md

 *   `title` (optional) - string - Rollover text, see [docs](<https://developers.google.com/maps/documentation/javascript/reference#MarkerOptions>)
 *   `custom` (optional) - store arbitrary data (e.g. an `id` field) in this object, retrieve it from the `googlemap:marker:click` event payload
 *   `infoWindow` (optional) - object - If set, the `googlemap:marker:click` evetn will not be called, instead an infowindow containing the given content will show up - see [docs](https://developers.google.com/maps/documentation/javascript/infowindows)

+### Marker clustering

+This options allows the clustering of markers that are near each other.
+All the config and styling options can be found [here](https://github.com/googlemaps/v3-utility-library/blob/master/markerclusterer/src/markerclusterer.js#L40).

 ### <a name="drawing-mode"></a>Drawing Mode